 Metaphorically speaking sport and life have a silly amount of similarities.

-Loosing balance and falling in has many positives that can relate to everyday life… If work is all-consuming, our relationships and health suffer.
+Losing balance and falling in has many positives that can relate to everyday life balance … If work is all-consuming, our relationships and health suffer.
 If we’re obsessing over body image/weight then other life issues pass us by.
 Although there is no such thing as a perfect life balance, there is a unique pattern of how to find equilibrium within us.

 How well does your life current flow?

 Let’s get started!
 Each graphic represents an aspect of life.
 Feel free to rename or add categories.
-If you feel you’re doing swimmingly, then place yourself out of the current and circling around level 10, if you are resisting the tide then mark as a lower number towards the whirlpool.
+If you feel you’re doing swimmingly, then place yourself out of the current and circle around level 10, if you are resisting the tide then mark as a lower number towards the whirlpool.
 Once all categories are marked, join the dots.
-This is your current of wellbeing.
+This is your current well-being.